gajus/slonik/.README/ERROR_HANDLING.md

 ### Original `node-postgres` error

-When error originates from `node-postgres`, the original error is available under `originalError` property.
+When error originates from `node-postgres`, the original error is available under [`cause` property](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Error/cause).

 This property is exposed for debugging purposes only.
 Do not use it for conditional checks – it can change.